clear-code/ime-mode-we/README.md

 # ime-mode-we

 Provides an ability to handle the [`ime-mode`](https://developer.mozilla.org/en-US/docs/Web/CSS/ime-mode) CSS property on GNU/Linux.
-Becuase Firefox on GNU/Linux doesn't support `active` and `inactive` values of `ime-mode`, this extension complements handling these values by calling a native command.
+Because Firefox on GNU/Linux doesn't support `active` and `inactive` values of `ime-mode`, this extension complements handling these values by calling a native command.

 You need to install not only the Firefox extension but also the native connector for it to work.
 It supports only [IBus](https://github.com/ibus) as an IM framework and a few engines for it by default.